to The Songbook Academy

-We understand that local and national COVID-19 environment and guidelines are constantly changing, which could result in adjustments to the Songbook Academy COVID-19 policies at any time.
+Staff continue to monitor local and national guidelines regarding COVID-19 and/or any other infectious diseases and reserve the right to update these guidelines at any time.
 We will do our best to communicate any changes to these policies as soon as possible.

 Songbook Academy Students, Guest Faculty and Staff

-The Great American Songbook Foundation will resume normal in-person operations for Songbook Academy 2022.
-Staff continue to closely monitor the national COVID-19 situation and will follow all local and federal health and safety guidelines in planning a 2022 program format that will prioritize the health and safety of all members of the Songbook community.
+The Great American Songbook Foundation resumed normal in-person operations for Songbook Academy 2022 with a 0% rate of illness from COVID-19 within the student and faculty body who attended the program.
+In planning for the 2023 program, restrictions have lessened significantly, but staff continue to closely monitor the national COVID-19 situation and will follow all local and federal health and safety guidelines in planning a program format that will prioritize the health and safety of all members of the Songbook community.